QuantConnect/Lean/readme.md

 Lean Engine is an open-source algorithmic trading engine built for easy strategy research, backtesting and live trading.
 We integrate with common data providers and brokerages so you can quickly deploy algorithmic trading strategies.

 The core of the LEAN Engine is written in C#; but it operates seamlessly on Linux, Mac and Windows operating systems.
 It supports algorithms written in Python 3.6, C# or F#.
-Lean drives the web based algorithmic trading platform [QuantConnect][4].
+Lean drives the web-based algorithmic trading platform [QuantConnect][4].

+## Proudly Sponsored By ##

+Want your company logo here?
+[Sponsor LEAN](https://github.com/sponsors/QuantConnect) to be part of radically open algorithmic-trading innovation.

 ## QuantConnect is Hiring! ##
 Join the team and solve some of the most difficult challenges in quantitative finance.
 If you are passionate about algorithmic trading we'd like to hear from you.
 The below roles are open in our Seattle, WA office.
 When applying, make sure to mention you came through GitHub:

-- [**Senior UX Developer**](mailto:jared@quantconnect.com): Collaborate with QuantConnect to develop a world leading online experience for a community of developers from all over the world.
+- [**Senior UX Developer**](mailto:jared@quantconnect.com): Collaborate with QuantConnect to develop a world-leading online experience for a community of developers from all over the world.

-- [**Technical Writers**](mailto:jared@quantconnect.com): Help us improve the QuantConnect and LEAN documentation with hands on tutorials with how to use all the adaptors LEAN offers, and how to setup trading locally.
+- [**Technical Writers**](mailto:jared@quantconnect.com): Help us improve the QuantConnect and LEAN documentation with hands-on tutorials with how to use all the adaptors LEAN offers, and how to set up trading locally.

 - [**Quantitative Development Intern**](mailto:jared@quantconnect.com): If you are a recent or current graduate with a knack for quantitative finance, consider applying for an internship!